aces/Loris/modules/imaging_qc/README.md

 #### Configuration caveat

 This module has a key dependency - the `mri_parameter_form` instrument must installed.
-If not, this module will not and error message will indicate that `Table 'LORIS.mri_parameter_form` is missing.
+If not, this module will not load and an error message will indicate that `Table 'LORIS.mri_parameter_form` is missing.
-A sample MRI Parameter Form (PHP) instrument is available with our sample dataset under `raisinbread/instruments/NDB_BVL_Instrument_mri_parameter_form.class.inc` in this repo.
-Please customize this for your project, and install it in the database tables.
-It is also recommended to configure and populate this instrument for your battery, following our Setup Guide for behavioural instruments.
+A sample MRI Parameter Form is available with our sample dataset in this repo: `raisinbread/instruments/NDB_BVL_Instrument_mri_parameter_form.class.inc`.
+Please customize this PHP instrument for your project, and install it following the instructions in our Setup Guide for behavioural instruments, so that it appears among the database tables.
+Also consult the Setup Guide for recommended steps to configure and populate this instrument for your battery.

 #### Permissions
 The `quality_control` permission gives users access to this module and its features.